ntnhut/leetdocs/docs/source/about.rst

 About
 =====

+.. admonition:: LeetSolve

-   **LeetSolve - Improving Your Programming Skills By Solving Coding Challenges.**
+   Improving Your Programming Skills By Solving Coding Challenges.

 Hi!
 I'm a passionate programmer who loves to solve coding challenges in my free time.
 In this book, I share my **thought processes** and **solutions** to various **coding challenges** from `LeetCode <https://leetcode.com>`_.